-So Tel Arad National Park is one of the most significant archeological sites in Israel!
-This stunning, ancient city holds thousands of years of cultural and religious history that are both fascinating to learn about and explore.
-Come and private tour with me to embark on an adventure through time; as I explain Tel Arad’s history and take you through the beauty that remains.
-Come join me on a private tour of Tel Arad and I will make this visit a real experience.
+So Tel Arad National Park is one of Israel’s most significant archeological sites!
+This stunning, ancient city holds thousands of years of cultural and religious history that is fascinating to learn about and explore.
+Come on a private tour with me to embark on an adventure through time as I explain Tel Arad’s history and take you through the remaining beauty.
+Join me on a private tour of Tel Arad, and I will make this visit a real experience.

 Brief History of Tel Arad National Park

-During the Early Canaanite period, also known as the Bronze Age (3100-2950 BCE); Arad was the only big city in the Negev.
-The original city was divided into zones; with public buildings in one area and residential buildings in another and surrounded by a thick wall.
-This early city was an urban center focused on farming; hunting; art, and trade.
-Tel Arad’s most notable exports to Egypt were olive oil and asphalt; the latter being made of materials from the Dead Sea and used in mummification.
+During the Early Canaanite period, known as the Bronze Age (3100-2950 BCE), Arad was the only big city in the Negev.
+The original city was divided into zones, with public buildings in one area and residential buildings in another, surrounded by a thick wall.
+This early city was an urban center focused on farming, hunting, art, and trade.
+Tel Arad’s most notable exports to Egypt were olive oil and asphalt, made of materials from the Dead Sea and used in mummification.

 A Sudden Destruction of the City

 For many years, this ancient city thrived.
-Then, for some unknown reason; it was abandoned in 2600 BCE and remained untouched for 1500 years until the Israelite period when settlers moved to the land once again.
-In the following centuries; due to its strategic importance, the Israelite fortress was destroyed and rebuilt six times as different civilizations conquered the land.
-It wasn’t until the early Arab period; the 8th century CE, that Tel Arad was permanently abandoned until excavations began in the 1960s.
+Then, for some unknown reason, it was abandoned in 2600 BCE and remained untouched for 1500 years until the Israelite period when settlers moved to the land again.
+Due to its strategic importance in the following centuries, the Israelite fortress was destroyed and rebuilt six times as different civilizations conquered the land.
+It wasn’t until the early Arab period, the 8th century CE, that Tel Arad was permanently abandoned until excavations began in the 1960s.

 What Is Left Today?

-Unlike many archaeological sites where you will only find piles of rubble; you can still see much of what the city of Tel Arad was like during the Canaanite and Israelite periods.
-From the Canaanite period, the outlines of the water reservoir; residential homes; palace; temples; and fortification walls are all still visible.
-As you walk along the paths that have been trodden for thousands of years; it is easy to imagine how the early civilization used to function.
-It is almost as if you can sense the ancient citizens of Tel Arad going about their daily chores and praying at the temples.
+Walking along the paths trodden for thousands of years, it is easy to imagine how early civilization used to function.
+Moreover, it is almost as if you can sense the ancient citizens of Tel Arad going about their daily chores and praying at the temples.

 A Private Tour of Tel Arad